 ** Employees moved to E58 or E78 due to mid-management reductions retain the $50,000 management coverage; however, future incumbents receive the $25,000 supervisory level.

-*** Employees moved to E01 through E21, E67, or E77 due to mid-management reductions retain their level of coverage prior to the redesignation; however, future incumbents are designated represented and are not eligible for this benefit.
+*** Employees moved to E01 through E21, E67, or E77 due to mid-management reductions retain their level of coverage prior to the re-designation; however, future incumbents are designated represented and are not eligible for this benefit.

 If the PAR transaction is processed by the tenth of the month, the enrollment will be effective on the first of the following month.

-The request must include the employee's name, social security number, and the deduction code 075-107.
-Once MetLife has processed the request, a form will be sent to the SCO authorizing cancellation of the monthly premium deduction.
-If the form is received by the SCO by the 15th of the month, the cancellation will be effective the first of the following month.
+The request must include the employee's name, Social Security number, and deduction code 075-107.
+Once MetLife has processed the request, a form will be sent to SCO authorizing cancellation of the monthly premium deduction.
+If the form is received by SCO by the tenth of the month, the cancellation will be effective the first of the following month.